Nematic and smectic stripe phases and stripe-SkX transformations

+All structures we obtained are stable/metastable against thermal agitation.
+To substantiate this assertion, we performed MuMax3 simulations at a finite temperature \cite{MuMax3,Brown1963}.
+Video 3 shows the stability of smectic phase of Fig.~\ref{Fig1}(b) at $T=5\,$K ($T_{\rm c}$ is around $30\,$K) in the absence of fields and STTs.
+Stripe skyrmions keep their shape and arrangements unchanged under thermal agitation (see the Supporting Information).
+Actually, as far as the temperature is not too close to $T_{\rm c}$, metastable spin textures keep unchanged for a long time \cite{preprint2}.

-Although only magnetic fields and STTs are used here to generate different spin structures and to induce transformations from one ordered skyrmion structure into another one, other external forces such as spin-orbit torques are equally good as long as they can induce magnetization reversal such that nucleation domains can be created to generate skyrmions.
-One important issue is the feasibility of achieving patterned STT at nano-meter scales.
-Indeed, one can use standard multilayer tunnelling junction film with a ferromagnetic fixed layer for STT generation and a chiral magnetic free-layer sandwiching a spacing layer.
-One can put an insulating mask with proper design on both the top free and/or bottom fixed layers such that an STT applies only on the patterned areas.
-Another possible method is to add a photoconductive film (such as CdS) covered by a transparent electrode (such as Indium-Tin Oxide) on the magnetic film so that one can create a patterned STT.
+Although only magnetic fields and STTs are used here to generate different spin structures and to induce transformations from one ordered skyrmion structure into another one, other external forces, such as spin-orbit torques, are equally good as long as they can induce magnetization reversal such that nucleation domains can be created to generate skyrmions.